gavasc/docklog/README.md

 sudo systemctl enable docklog
 sudo systemctl start docklog
 ```

-The program will start monitoring all running Docker containers and send notifications to your Telegram chat when errors are
-detected.

 ## Error detection
 Docklog considers a log line an error if: